MicrosoftDocs/VBA-Docs/api/Publisher.DropCap.LinesUp.md

 api_name:
 - Publisher.DropCap.LinesUp
 ms.assetid: 97bf3fc1-2203-d916-0c2d-352260c279fe
-ms.date: 06/08/2017
+ms.date: 06/07/2019
 localization_priority: Normal
 ---

 # DropCap.LinesUp property (Publisher)

-Returns or sets a  **Long** that represents the number of lines an initial dropped capital letter is raised above the line of text on which it exists.
+Returns or sets a **Long** that represents the number of lines that an initial dropped capital letter is raised above the line of text on which it exists.
 Read/write.

 ## Syntax